aem56/StormsAnalysis/README.md

 The data analysis showed that tornadoes have the highest impact to population health, whilst floods have the highest economic impact.

-In the ShinyApp folder is the code for running my webapp for exploring the data further.
-Here is a link for the webapp itself: [link](https://aem56.shinyapps.io/StormsAnalysis/).
+In the ShinyApp [folder](https://github.com/aem56/StormsAnalysis/tree/master/ShinyApp) is the code for running my webapp for exploring the data further.
+Here is a link for the [webapp](https://aem56.shinyapps.io/StormsAnalysis/).